duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 NULL
 ```

-Now, just add, commit, and push your changes to GitHub like before, and GitHub actions will compile your extension and test it!
+Now, just add, commit, and push your changes to GitHub like before, and GitHub Actions will compile your extension and test it!

-If you would like to do further ad-hoc testing of your extension, you can download the extension from your GitHub actions run's artifacts and then [install it locally using these steps]({% link docs/extensions/overview.md %}#unsigned-extensions).
+If you would like to do further ad-hoc testing of your extension, you can download the extension from your GitHub Actions run's artifacts and then [install it locally using these steps]({% link docs/extensions/overview.md %}#unsigned-extensions).

 ### Uploading to the Community Extensions Repository